theSafdarAwan/find-extender.nvim/README.md

 command in vim anyway we can just use _l_ or _h_ but that won't be very useful.
 It will take a lot of time and we would get frustrated.
 Now lets now add the find command back in vim and now it makes our life much easier but when it comes to find command.
-It lacks one thing that is to search more characters rather then one.
+It lacks one thing that is to search more characters rather than one.
 Which is a bummer considering why we started to use vim in the first place to edit and navigate code more efficiently.

-This plugin might not satisfy you in just one line of code search but after you use it for an hour when writing code and navigating then only you can notice its capability and what it gives you as user.
+This plugin might not satisfy you in just one line of code search but after you use it for an hour when writing code and navigating than only you can notice its capability and what it gives you as user.

 Now some people might disagree with this plugin functionality because they might think it make navigation more complex i thought the same thing but after i used this plugin i came to realization that i was missing many things.
-Now i can go on and on about this but the only thing i can say try this plugin and then disable it then you will come to a realization why this plugin is amazing.
+Now i can go on and on about this but the only thing i can say try this plugin and than disable it than you will come to a realization why this plugin is amazing.
 I have addded commands that lets you enable and disable this plugin.
 You can use that to see the difference.

 I would say use this plugin its free you won't loose any money anyway.
-If you don't like it then just remove it 👍.
+If you don't like it than just remove it 👍.